 Since these plans are custom designed your first research should be the cost of care in your state or the state you expect to live once you retire.
-The LTC NEWS MAP will show you the current cost of long-term care services.
+The LTC NEWS MAP will show you the current and future cost of long-term care services.
 It will also indicate available tax incentives and the availability of partnership plans.
 Find your state by clicking here.

 Most experts suggest purchasing a policy prior to retirement when you enjoy better health.
 Premiums are based, in part, by your age at application, the amount of benefits you wish to have and your health.
 Several types of policies are available in most states.
 These include traditional policies (including those which are partnership certified), asset-based policies which offer death benefits, and short-duration plans.

 The issue of long-term care planning is really about family.
 The need for extended care can impact multiple generations at the same time.
 Family caregivers are impacted physically, emotionally and even financially.
 Planning with Long-Term Care Insurance will make getting older easier on those you love.